-It was built by BP and offered a Spar shop, who were also at Roadchef services at the time, alongside a Wimpy and self-service restaurant.
+It was built by BP and offered a Spar shop, alongside a Wimpy and self-service restaurant.
 So far it looks like the services were a guaranteed recipe for success, but hang on, because as with all good tragedies this one has a sad bit.

 It All Went Wrong

-Don't be taken in by the bright lights and green windows, as there were quite a few problems with these services.
-The first is that they weren't all that far from Kinross, and as Granada got there first it was decided that Kingdom shouldn't be signed from the motorway.
+Don't be taken in by the bright lights and green windows, as there were quite a few problems with this service area.
+The first is that it wasn't all that far from Kinross, and as Granada got there first it was decided that Kingdom shouldn't be signed from the motorway.
 This decision created a bit of fuss and made it to the national press, but that wasn't good enough to make the government change their mind.

-It was agreed that the services should be signed from the A92 and Kingdom had another trick up its sleeve: you see, the services backed on to the A92-M90 link road anyway, so all they had to do was stick up a couple of BP signs and viola!
-Instant advertisement!
+It was agreed that the services could be signed from the A92 and Kingdom had another trick up its sleeve: the services backed on to the A92-M90 link road anyway, so all they had to do was stick up a couple of BP signs and they had their own advertisement.

 However, most people who were 'in the know' would probably know somewhere to take a break which didn't require navigating two large roundabouts before you could get there.
 So, by the early millennium, all of this had taken such a strain on Kingdom that it was consigned to the history books and closed.